West Virginia - Western Maryland Synod

 This page talks about pastors.
 At this point, the WV-WMD

-Synod has no deacons on its roster.
-Development of
+Synod has no deacons under call.
+Development of guidelines

-guidelines appropriate for deacons under call to a
+appropriate for deacons under call to a congregation or

 The form, Definition

 can be downloaded from the ELCA resource cache (by

 clicking the linked title).
 This form should be completed

 as part of the call process and may be updated by mutual

 consent from time to time.
 It should be reviewed by both

 To assist in calculation of the total defined

 compensation (TDC), you may use the clergy